Jayden Goodwin

 Jayden Goodwin (born 13 December 2001) is an Australian cricketer.
 He made his first-class debut on 10 November 2021, for Western Australia in the 2021–22 Sheffield Shield season.

 His father, Murray, played Test cricket for Zimbabwe.

-After playing for Western Australia at age division levels, Goodwin decided to take a two year break from cricket in 2019 to fulfil his Mormon Mission in Zimbabwe.
+After playing for Western Australia at age division levels, Goodwin decided to take a two year break from cricket in 2019 to fulfill his Mormon Mission in Zimbabwe.
 However he returned to Australia in 2020 due to the travel restrictions amidst the COVID-19 pandemic, and made his first-class debut the following year.
 He replaced Sam Whiteman in the squad, who was ruled out due to delayed onset concussion.